frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_2.md

 end
 ~~~

-- Guard will tell us that that we don't have the right template for this action, so let's create one real quick as well as fixing up the layout template and adding some css to work with bootstrap.
-- We are also going to need to create a bootstrap flash messages helper to make our lives easier.
+Guard will tell us that that we don't have the right template for this action, so let's create one real quick, as well as fixing up the layout template and adding some CSS to work with bootstrap.
+We are also going to need to create a bootstrap flash messages helper to make our lives easier.

 ~~~sass
 /* # app/assets/stylesheets/application.scss */